Form 8938

 - Filed with Form 1040 by April 15

-- Automatic six-month extension when Form 4868 is filed for the personal return
+- Automatic six-month extension to October 15 when Form 4868 is filed for the personal return

 Common Mistakes

-- Filing FBAR but missing Form 8938 (or vice versa): they have different thresholds and definitions
+- Filing the FBAR but missing Form 8938 (or vice versa): they have different thresholds, definitions, and filing destinations

-- Missing reporting on foreign retirement accounts (401(k)-equivalents in foreign jurisdictions)
+- Missing reporting on foreign retirement and pension accounts (401(k)-equivalents in foreign jurisdictions)

 Best Practices

-- Use the higher residency-based threshold if you live abroad.
+- Use the higher residency-based threshold if your tax home is abroad.
 Single overseas filers do not file Form 8938 until $200K end-of-year or $300K anytime.

 - Report foreign mutual funds and ETFs as PFICs on Form 8621 too.
 Form 8938 reporting alone does not satisfy the PFIC obligation.

-- For foreign retirement accounts (UK SIPP, Canadian RRSP, Australian Super), consult on whether and how to report the underlying funds and whether a treaty election is available.
+- For foreign retirement accounts (UK SIPP, Canadian RRSP, Australian Super), confirm whether and how to report the underlying funds and whether a treaty election is available.

 Related TS CPA Service